SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 and so this initializer is used to make a new ``UInt16`` from an existing ``UInt8``.
 You can't just pass in *any* type here, however – it has to be a type for which ``UInt16`` provides an initializer.
-Extending existing types to accept new types (including your own type definitions) as initializers is covered in :doc:`ProtocolsAndExtensions`.
+Extending existing types to provide initializers that accept new types (including your own type definitions) is covered in :doc:`ProtocolsAndExtensions`.

 ..
 TODO: add a note that this is not traditional type-casting,